PortalTelemedicina/mobile-test/telemedicineHealth/README.md

 - ⚛️ **React Native** —  Mobile framework that provides an efficient way to create native applications for Android and iOS.
        - Use of the styled-components library.
        - Use of the react-navigation library for navigation between screens.
+       - Use of axios for communication with api.
        - Use of Redux with Middleware Redux-Sagas.
        - Use of Jest and Testing Library React Native for tests units in app.
        - Use of ⚛️ React Hooks.